w3c/wot/IG-SP/SecurityPrivacyRequirements.md

 * A short indication whether a requirement applies (e.g. fully, partially, not) - best done in a coloring scheme
 * Some (short) textual qualification reflecting the requirement aspects described in the catalogue.
 Take secure communication (confidentiality) as an example: the qualification should reflect if two-party or multi-party communications are to be protected and provide any other information that is relevant (such as preferences on the kind of cryptographic scheme - symmetric vs. asymmetric)

-''Caveat: the UCs are not TF-specific.
+*Caveat: the UCs are not TF-specific.
 However from a communication and interaction perspective it seems best to cover the UCs by approaching the TFs.
-For that reason the table above reflects TFs in its structure''
+For that reason the table above reflects TFs in its structure*

 #Requirements Catalogue

 This artifact lists and defines the security and privacy requirements that are considered in the WoT IG.

-Also see the [[Security&Privacy Glossary|security&privacy glossary]] for the actual terms: this catalogue identifies important requirements by selection and referring/repeating original terms plus explaining their WoT relations (where needed).
+Also see the [security&privacy glossary](SecurityPrivacyGlossary.md)  for the actual terms: this catalogue identifies important requirements by selection and referring/repeating original terms plus explaining their WoT relations (where needed).
 Mechanisms that are commonly used to implement specific requirements are provided for illustration purposes only.
-These mentionings aim at readability and do not imply any statement of fitness for WoT (see the [[Design-Time Security&Privacy Means|landscape of security&privacy means]] for such statements).
+These mentionings aim at readability and do not imply any statement of fitness for WoT (see the [security&privacy landscape](SecurityPrivacyLandscape.md) for such statements).

 ## Privacy
 The notion of privacy is human user-centric: it considers the right of human users to determine the degree to which she or he interacts with her or his environment.
 This applies to some IoT/WoT scenarios (e.g. health care) but not all (e.g. industrial control systems).